The8BitEnthusiast/6502-monitor-clock/README.md

 ## Overview

-This is an extended version of Ben Eater's arduino based 6502 monitor.
-It incorporates clock generation with the same features as his Clock module, i.e. with variable clock frequency and manual stepping.
+This is an extended version of Ben Eater's [arduino based 6502 monitor](https://eater.net/downloads/6502-monitor.ino).
+It incorporates clock generation with the same features as his [clock module](https://eater.net/8bit/clock), i.e. with variable clock frequency and manual stepping.
 It also adds the ability to generate X number of pulses, which can be handy for Ben's VGA project, and to define breakpoints.

 ## Build Instructions